![]() |

 Notes

-- The filter I put this through was, "Would I be super excited if a new hire of mine to read this?"
+• My primary filter was, "Would I be super excited if a new hire of mine read [this]?"

 Macro Understanding